A multi-speed economy

 The discreet place of industry

-Conversely, the industrial sector is not very developed in Calabria: we will mention the presence of petrochemical and mechanical industries around the cities of Reggio di Calabria, Vibo Valentia and Crotone.
+Conversely, Calabria's industrial sector is underdeveloped, with petrochemical and mechanical industries in the towns of Reggio di Calabria, Vibo Valentia and Crotone.

-In Basilicata, in addition to the production of hydroelectric power and the recent discovery of natural gas and oil deposits, the Fiat factories in the Melfi region are among the most modern in Europe.
+In Basilicata, in addition to hydroelectric power generation and the recent discovery of natural gas and oil deposits, the Fiat plants in the Melfi region are among the most modern in Europe.

 Tourism, an essential engine of the economy